edgeimpulse/expert-projects/accelerometer-and-activity-projects/fall-detection-with-transformer-model-arduino-giga-r1.md

 ---
 description: >-
-  A primer on using a Transformer-based model at a low-powered, resource-constrained microcontroller-based wearable that detects falls.
+  A primer on using a Transformer-based model on a low-powered, resource-constrained microcontroller-based wearable that detects falls.
 ---